perladvent/perldotcom/content/article/_pub_2003_10_23_databases.md

 {
-   "authors" : [
+   "tags" : [
-      "simon-cozens"
+      "databases",
+      "dbi",
+      "rdbms",
+      "relational-databases"
    ],
-   "title" : "Database Programming with Perl", "categories" : "data",
-   "date" : "2003-10-23T00:00:00-08:00",
    "thumbnail" : "/images/_pub_2003_10_23_databases/111-db_programming.gif",
+   "categories" : "data",
+   "title" : "Database Programming with Perl",
    "image" : null,
+   "date" : "2003-10-23T00:00:00-08:00",
    "draft" : null,
+   "authors" : [
+      "simon-cozens"
+   ],
+   "slug" : "/pub/2003/10/23/databases.html",
    "description" : " An Embarrassing Confession I'd like to think that I'm a reasonably decent Perl programmer now.
 I'd like to think that I have a good grasp of how to solve relatively common problems in Perl.
-But, you know, it hasn't...", "slug" : "/pub/2003/10/23/databases.html",
+But, you know, it hasn't..."
-   "tags" : [
-      "databases",
-      "dbi",
-      "rdbms",
-      "relational-databases"
-   ]
 }